-by Kevin M. Rosenberg, Pierre R. Mai, and onShore Development, Inc.
+by Kevin M. Rosenberg and Pierre R. Mai

-- CLSQL is Copyright © 2002-2004 by Kevin M. Rosenberg, Copyright © 1999-2001 by Pierre R. Mai, and Copyright © 1999-2003 onShore Development, Inc. - Allegro CL® is a registered trademark of Franz Inc. - Common SQL, LispWorks and Xanalys are trademarks or registered trademarks of Xanalys Inc. - Microsoft Windows® is a registered trademark of Microsoft Inc. - Other brand or product names are the registered trademarks or trademarks of their respective holders.
+- Allegro CL® is a registered trademark of Franz Inc. - Common SQL, LispWorks and Xanalys are trademarks or registered trademarks of Xanalys Inc. - Microsoft Windows® is a registered trademark of Microsoft Inc. - Other brand or product names are the registered trademarks or trademarks of their respective holders.